 International Student Orientation

 We want to make sure your transition to life in the U.S. is as smooth as possible.
-That’s why we’ve created an International Student Orientation just for you.
+Before classes begin, you’ll participate in Warrior Welcome, our new student orientation.
+We can also help you:

 You will also meet your advisor and professors, connect with other students, make new friends and learn strategies for a successful college experience.